gullibility/OpenCASCADE/dox/user_guides/draw_test_harness/draw_test_harness.md

 ~~~~~

 Divides all closed faces in the shape (for example cone) and returns result of given shape into shape, which is given as parameter result.
 Number of faces in resulting shapes will be increased.
-Note: Closed face – it’s face with one or more seam.
+Note: A closed face is a face with one or more seam.

 **Example:**
 ~~~~~